PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyter-kernels.md

 exec /pathToVirtualEnvironment/bin/python -m ipykernel $@
 ```

 Keep in mind that the additional loading of modules in `initKernel.sh` might take some time.
-Keep an eye out on the kernel status, and once it states *idle*, you can start working.
+Keep an eye out on the kernel's status in JupyterLab, and once it states *idle*, you can start working.